 Yes, plants can grow in water without soil.
 However, they won’t be able to absorb as many nutrients from the water as they would from soil, so they will likely be smaller and/or less healthy than plants that are grown in soil.
 Some plants (such as water lilies) are specifically adapted to growing in water without soil, while others (such as tomatoes) can be grown in a soilless medium but will not produce as many fruits or vegetables.

 How long can a philodendron live in water?

 A philodendron can live in water for a long time.
 It is possible for them to live up to two years in water.

 You may like the following gardening plant articles:

-- How to grow plants in hanging baskets
+- How to make plants green again